BoxedFruits/kaiju-ar/README.md

 - Refactor the insertion of the custom AR img to be more stable.
 - ~~Styling~~
 - ~~Change to have the img be kaiju~~
-- Add turntable to viewable NFT
+- Add turntable to viewable NFT (can't be done because of opensea api doesnt support polygon. can try to do a work around in the future?)
 - use custom marker
 - test ability to use metamask mobile?
 # Getting Started with Create React App